 About the Author

 When Claire was eight years old, her mother taught her how to sew a pair of pajamas.
-One day she asked for a dress that she had seen in a department store window and the reply was, “Why don’t you make one just like it, instead?”
+One day she asked for a dress she saw in a department store window and the reply was, “Why don’t you make one just like it, instead?”
 So she did.
 And by the time she was a teenager, Claire was making bikinis and Nehru jackets for family and friends.

 Claire Condra, author of